 The biggest project I’ve started is the Rangitaki blogging engine.
 A blogging engine (with a few CMS features) written in PHP and without database dependencies.
 I used it prior to this WordPress installation and still use it on marcel-kapfer.de.

 writtenMorse was the first project I’ve started back in 2014.
 Its goal is it to provide a Morse code system for writing and reading (with signs like

 + for a word space) – especially at computer system, as well as software to work with it.
 The project started with a simple Java program which grow fast to a full-features software for converting writtenMorse and also Morse code.
 The project also created an Android app an a responsive web app.

-More information can be found at the corresponding wiki page.
+More information can still be found at the corresponding wiki page.